-In short, this is what a compressor does…control dynamics But, how you want it to control dynamics and it’s influence over tone are a much bigger subject to discuss.
+That is what a compressor does—control dynamics.
+But how you want to control dynamics and its influence over tone is a much bigger subject to discuss.

 Compressor as a Fixer

-Personally, I never use a compressor to fix un-even playing.
-I don’t consider a compressor a “fixer”.
-It’s all about the tone and/or sustain with me.
+Personally, I never use a compressor to fix uneven playing.
+I don’t consider a compressor a “fixer.”
+It’s all about the tone and sustain with me.

 Search for the Holy Grail of Pedal Compressors

-Over the years, I’ve tried a lot pedal compressors for electric guitar.
-It became apparent it was going to be difficult to find those great flavors that were available in studio compressors.
+Over the years I’ve tried a lot pedal compressors for electric guitar.
+It soon became apparent I’d have a tough time finding those great flavors available from studio compressors.

-A lot of pedal compressors like the ones made by Boss had a sterile vibe.
-The popular MXR Dyna Comp was noisy and would overdrive in a non flattering way in my opinion.
+A lot of pedal compressors like those made by Boss had a sterile vibe.
+The popular MXR Dyna Comp was noisy and would overdrive in a non-flattering way.

-I was very excited when I came across the Effectrode PC-2A.
-On their website it said the PC-2A was a LA-2A in a pedal.
+So I was very excited when I came across the Effectrode PC-2A.
+Their website said the PC-2A was a LA-2A in a pedal.
 This lured me in.
 One of my favorite tube compressors in a pedal?
 Sign me up!

-As always, there is a bit a skepticism with these things.
-A lot of promises are made by companies.
+I’m always a bit skeptical about these things.
+A lot of companies make a lot of promises.
 There are a lot of key phrases thrown around in the gear community.

 Effectrode pedals play like tube gear.
-I know this from the Tube Drive which is always a staple on my pedalboard.
-My experience with that pedal gave me great hopes for the compressor.
+I know this from the Tube Drive, which is always a staple on my pedalboard.
+My experience with that pedal gave me great hopes for the PC-2A.

-Plugging in the PC-2A for the first time was quite a joy.
-It was pretty immediate that it had a flavor I recognized.
-It turns out Effectrode really did capture the essence of a LA-2A.
+Plugging in the PC-2A for the first time was a joy.
+Immediately, I recognized the flavor.
+The PC-2A really does capture the essence of an LA-2A.

 The tonal color of the LA-2A came through.
-Running the PC-2A with minimal compression to add some tube character became a favorite trick of mine.
+Running the PC-2A with minimal compression to add some tube character has become a favorite trick of mine.

-Sometimes people see the PC-2A on my pedal board and assume I’m always compressing my signal hard.
-A fair amount of the time I’m very lightly compressing the signal to get that extra pinch of fairy dust.
+Some people see the PC-2A on my pedal board and assume I’m always compressing my signal hard.
+Often I’m just very lightly compressing the signal, to get that extra pinch of fairy dust.

-It can work lovely as a preamp or boost.
-If you use it to juice the front end of you amp by a dB or two, you’ll hear a depth and clarity to your tone you wouldn’t get any other way.
+The PC-2A works lovely as a preamp or a boost.
+If you use it to juice the front end of your amp by a decibel or two, you’ll hear a depth and clarity to your tone that you wouldn’t get any other way.

 This is similar to a trick I do with my Fulltone Tube Tape Echo.
-They each have a very different tonal personality though as a preamp or boost.
+Each pedal has a very different tonal personality as a preamp or boost, however.

 I just finished a whole tour with Amy Helm where I used the PC-2A exclusively as a boost.
 I ran it before the Tube Drive.
-When I boosted, the tone was gritty yet smooth at the same time.
+When I boosted, the tone was gritty yet smooth.
 Where some boost pedals can get harsh, the PC-2A didn’t.

 Optic Compression Nerve

 The LA-2A is an optic compressor.
-The attack of an LA-2A is slower then some other compressors.
-It’s also been said that the attack is somewhat non-linear as well.
+The attack of an LA-2A is slower than some other compressors.
+It’s also been said that the attack is somewhat non-linear.

-Unlike the LA-2A which has only two adjustments, the Effectrode PC-2A has internal adjustments for attack and knee if you rally must tweak.
+Unlike the LA-2A, which has only two adjustments, the Effectrode PC-2A has internal adjustments for attack and knee if you really must tweak.
 This is helpful if you have a pickup that swings to far in the output direction.

-The release is program dependent which basically means it changes the release time depending on what it’s being fed.
-So, when you’re playing a lot of notes, it slows the release time.
+The release is program-dependent, which basically means it changes the release time depending on what it’s being fed.
+When you’re playing a lot of notes, it slows the release time.

-Effectrode Pedals require either a wall wart (that comes with the pedal) or the use of the Effectrode Atomic power supply.
+Effectrode pedals require either a wall wart (one comes with the pedal) or an Effectrode Atomic power supply.
 The Atomic can power up to four Effectrode pedals at one time.

-The best way to think of the differences between the Limit and Compress modes on the PC-2A is to consider the Compress mode more gentle then the aggressive Limit Mode.
+The difference between the limit and compress modes on the PC-2A is the compress mode is more gentle and the limit mode is more aggressive.

-The limit mode is bigger guard at the gate and will let less through when you exceed the threshold.
+The limit mode is a bigger guard at the gate and lets less through when you exceed the threshold.

 You can hear this pretty clearly by flipping the switch.
-It’s impossible to say what is best without testing for the situation.
+It’s impossible to say what’s best without testing for the situation.

 Use with Amps

 There is a lot of trash talking about the Roland Jazz Chorus.
-This partly comes to a mis understanding of that amp.
+This partly comes to a misunderstanding.
 It’s a solid state amp.
-It excels in some areas, but is weak in others.
+It excels in some areas and is weak in others.
 Pretty much like every amp.

-When using with a tube amp, we can explore more out the gain staging options.
-I often use my PC-2A as a preamp/boost (as mentioned earlier) with very light compression in front of amps like a Vox AC30, Headstrong Lil King Reverb, Victoria 3515, Fender Blackface Deluxe to name just a few.
+Using the PC-2A with a tube amp, you can explore more of the gain staging options.
+I often use my PC-2A as a preamp/boost (as mentioned earlier) with very light compression in front of amps like a Vox AC30, Headstrong Lil’ King Reverb, Victoria 3515, and Fender Blackface Deluxe, to name just a few.